neelamrawat9718/neelamrawat9718/README.md

 🚀 Passionate about data-driven decision-making, I’m dedicated to uncovering actionable insights that empower organizations to succeed.
 I thrive in collaborative environments where data shapes impactful strategies and am excited to contribute to innovative, results-oriented teams.

-📚 C̳o̳n̳t̳i̳n̳u̳o̳u̳s̳ ̳L̳e̳a̳r̳n̳e̳r̳:

-Passionate about the latest technologies and methodologies.
+📚 Continuous Learner: Passionate about the latest technologies and methodologies.
 Eager to embrace new challenges and learn emerging tools to enhance analytical capabilities.

-- **SQL**: Skilled in extracting and managing data using SQL queries.
-- **Python**: Employs Python for data analysis and creating visual representations.
-- **Excel**: Conducts data analysis and creates reports with Microsoft Excel.
-- **Tableau**: Designs dynamic dashboards with Tableau for interactive data visualization.

 <h3>⚡Skills</h3>